sujoff/Multiplatform-deployment-tasks/README.md

-Readme has been updated for each Challenges above
+You can check project description for each challenges in relevent folder directory